zopefoundation/Products.GenericSetup/docs/handlers.rst

 How-to: Writing setup handlers for ``Products.GenericSetup``
 ============================================================

-If your products subclass existing tools or provide new tools (or new sub-object classes) they might need their own setup handlers in order to make use of GenericSetup.
+If your product subclasses existing tools or provides new tools (or new sub-object classes), it might need to supply its own setup handlers in order to support exporting / importing tool settings using GenericSetup.

 Step 1:
 -------

 Identify those classes in your product that need their own setup handlers.
 In theory you don't need your own handlers for classes which implement a CMF tool interface that already has a setup adapter.
-In practice the adapters shipped with the CMF sometimes use methods that are not part of the interface, so you have to verify they really work for your classes.
+In practice the adapters shipped with the CMF sometimes use methods that are not part of the interface, so you have to verify that they really work for your classes.

 Step 2:
 -------

 Make sure those classes that need setup handlers have Zope3 style interfaces.
 Later you will write setup adapters for those interfaces.

 Step 3:
 -------